If you are wondering, “Is it too late to give my baby for adoption?” the answer is always no.

-Keep reading to learn about your options for a last-minute or after-delivery adoption.
+Keep reading to learn about your options for putting a baby up for adoption after birth or late in your pregnancy.

-How late can I place my child for adoption?
+How late can you give your child up for adoption?

 Regardless of your stage of pregnancy — or even if you’ve already had the baby — it’s not too late to place your baby.